itamarBachar/itamarbachar/README.md

 -->
 # Itamar Bachar :computer:

 Hello! :wave: My name is Itamar Bachar.
-I'm a Computer Science student passionate about code, technology, and innovation.
+I'm  passionate about code, technology, and innovation.

 - Bachelor's in Computer Science
 Earned my Bachelor's degree, laying a strong foundation in the principles of computer science and software development.